-- If you changed the IP address (Section 7.2 on page 89), use the new IP address. - If you changed the IP address and have forgotten it, see the troubleshooting suggestions for I forgot the IP address for the ZyXEL Device. - 2 Check the hardware connections, and make sure the LEDs are behaving as expected.
+- If you changed the IP address (Section 7.2 on page 87), use the new IP address. - If you changed the IP address and have forgotten it, see the troubleshooting suggestions for I forgot the IP address for the ZyXEL Device. - 2 Check the hardware connections, and make sure the LEDs are behaving as expected.
 See the Quick Start Guide. - 3 Make sure your Internet browser does not block pop-up windows and has JavaScripts and Java enabled.
-See Appendix C on page 279. - 4 Reset the device to its factory defaults, and try to access the ZyXEL Device with the default IP address.
-See Section 1.6 on page 25. - 5 If the problem continues, contact the network administrator or vendor, or try one of the advanced suggestions.
+See Appendix C on page 279. - 4 Make sure your computer is in the same subnet as the ZyXEL Device.
+(If there are routers between your computer and the ZyXEL Device, skip this step.) - If there is a DHCP server on your network, make sure your computer is using a dynamic IP address.
+See Appendix A on page 241.
+Your ZyXEL Device is a DHCP server by default. - If there is no DHCP server on your network, make sure your computer's IP address is in the same subnet as the ZyXEL Device.
+See Appendix A on page 241. - 5 Reset the device to its factory defaults, and try to access the ZyXEL Device with the default IP address.
+See Section 1.6 on page 26. - 6 If the problem continues, contact the network administrator or vendor, or try one of the advanced suggestions.